-Note: A follow up to this post can be found at Sculpting Soapstone in Napa
+Note: For follow ups to this post check out Sculpting Soapstone in Napa and Hunting Unicorns in the Stags Leap District

 I’ve entered the lion’s den.